RealNobody/resque-job_history/README.md

   finished or linear list.
 * fixup_job_keys - Cleanup any keys for a particular Job class.

-Search is a utility class that you can use to search the histories.
+JobSearch is a utility class that you can use to search the histories.
 You can access the search through the front-end, or you can use it programatically to find histories.